 Students without holds on their records may add, drop or withdraw online.
-A Student/Tech ID number and PIN number are necessary for online transactions.
+A StarID and PIN are necessary for online transactions.
 Students may add, drop or withdraw online or in person if they need additional assistance.

 Students may add a course through the fifth business day of the term or before the course starts, whichever is later.